Thinking of buying the Leica Rugby 620 rotating laser level. Read this article before you do.

 What comprises a rotating laser level kit varies between retailers.
 So, what should you expect to get as part of the Leica Rugby 620 rotating laser level kit?
 As a bare minimum you should get the Leica Rugby 620 rotating laser, the carry case and a laser detector with clamp.
 I would also expect to have an aluminium tripod and an E-Grad Staff in a rotating laser level kit.

-What laser detectors are available with the Leica Rugby 620?
+What laser detectors are available for Leica Rotating Laser Levels?

 The Leica Rod Eye Basic receiver is the starter receiver of the range.
 It has all the functions you would expect from the Lecia Rod Eye.
 There is an LCD display on the front and the back along with two volume audible indicator.
 It comes with the integrated clamp with spirit vial for accurate levelling.
 The Rod Eye Basic also has a rubberised outer protection case for the toughest of construction sites.